 Unfortunately, there's no way to guarantee that you won't get dementia.
-By making the changes suggested in section 3 on page 15 of this booklet however, you may be able to make it less likely.
-Some of these changes may be easier to make than others.
-But you will lower your risk of getting dementia by following as many suggestions as you can.
+By making changes suggested in section 3 of this booklet however, you may be able to make it less likely.
+Some of these changes may be easier to make than others, but you will lower your risk of getting dementia by following as many suggestions as you can.